Mohamd-Abdelkreem/Small-Javascript-Projects/README.md

 2- You can view the live version of the Mapty project here: [Live Preview](https://mapty-mohamed-abdelkareem.netlify.app/).

+3- You can view the live version of the Pig Game project here: [Live Preview](https://pig-game-mohamed-abdlkareem.netlify.app/).

 _(Replace the URL above with your actual deployed link)_

 ---